System Design Space

 medium

-“Computer Networks” is valuable because it turns the network into a coherent engineering picture, from loss and routing to reliability, congestion, and wireless constraints.
+“Computer Networks” is valuable because it turns networking into one coherent engineering picture, from loss and routing to transmission reliability and wireless constraints.

-In practice, it helps you read an end-to-end request path without magic: where latency comes from, why throughput drops, and whether degradation originates in protocol behavior, topology, or the channel itself.
+In practice, it helps you read a request path without magic: where latency comes from, why throughput drops, and whether degradation originates in protocol behavior, topology, or the channel itself.

 In interviews and design discussions, it makes conversations about network reliability and system performance rest on mechanisms rather than intuition.